cai-hust/FIT3138/lectures/lecture-04.md

   - The sales order (Order-based billing), and/or
   - The delivery document (Delivery-based billing)
 - The billing process is used to generate customer invoice which can be mailed, faxed, or transmitted electronically to the customer.
-- It will udpate the customer's credit status.
+- It will update the customer's credit status.
 - The billing document will automatically create a debit posting to your customer sub-ledger account and credit your revenue account.
-- At this point that the salese process is passed over to Financial Accounting to await payment.
+- At this point that the sales process is passed over to Financial Accounting to await payment.

 ### Payment (Receipt)